[A young woman is riding a bicycle near the kerb on a city road. A man driving a car in the same lane approaches from behind.]

 Narrator: Opening your car door without looking …

-[Close-up of the side mirror shows a cyclist approaching.
-The cyclist rides past the car]
+[Close-up of the side mirror shows a bicycle rider approaching.
+The bicycle rider pedals past the car]

 Narrator: …can cause serious injuries to bike riders.

-[Another cyclist appears in the side mirror and rides past the car]
+[Another bicycle rider appears in the side mirror and rides past the car]

 Narrator: Always check your side mirrors and look over your shoulder for people riding bikes.